 Things to Keep in Mind When Choosing and Installing Your Exterior Lights

 Aim and Shield Your Lights – It is very easy for outdoor lighting to go from helpful and pleasant to intrusive.
-To avoid having light that shines too brightly into your home or your neighbors’ homes, aim them carefully and use fixtures that have shields.
+To avoid having a light that shines too brightly into your home or your neighbors’ homes, aim them carefully and use fixtures that have shields.
 As Better Homes and Gardens describes, this will allow you to concentrate the light exactly where you want it, reducing light pollution.

 Reducing Your Energy Costs

-Obviously, the lower wattage bulbs will enable you to run an energy efficient exterior lighting system.
+Obviously, the lower wattage bulbs will enable you to run an energy-efficient exterior lighting system.
 However, in some regions with sunny climates, it might also be possible for you to power your lighting system using solar energy.
 Instead of using your home’s energy system to power your lights, you can create a separate system that is powered entirely by solar panels.

 Another Great Resource From Phoebe Parlade

-This guide takes you through each of area of your home including standard rooms, loft conversions, garages, workshops, and sheds.
+This guide takes you through each area of your home including standard rooms, loft conversions, garages, workshops, and sheds.
 Providing detailed information on each one.

-Finally, the guide covers all aspects of DIY lighting and includes a wide range of health and safety considerations including preparation, the impact on your household, clothes, safety equipment and asbestos awareness.
+Finally, the guide covers all aspects of DIY lighting and includes a wide range of health and safety considerations including preparation, the impact on your household, clothes, safety equipment, and asbestos awareness.
 It also covers essential advice on when to seek professional help.
 Some jobs are doable by anyone, but when complex wiring is involved, it’s best to seek a professional electrician to wire your lights.